Trail hunting in the nation’s forests

 The Hunting Act 2004 banned hunting with dogs in England.
 Trail hunting was widely promoted as an alternative activity before the Hunting Act and is still legal.

 Some hunting groups use forests we manage to trail hunt.
 We control trail hunting with permissions and licences according to an agreement with the Masters of Fox Hounds Association (MFHA).

-In 2020 Forestry England suspended all licences for trail hunting in the nation’s forests in response to confirmation that the police are investigating webinars hosted by the Hunting Office.
-A trial is due to take place in September 2021.
+In 2020 Forestry England suspended all licences for trail hunting in the nation’s forests in response to confirmation that the police were investigating webinars hosted by the Hunting Office.

 Clean boot, or bloodhound, hunts may continue under the Masters of Draghounds and Bloodhounds Association (MDBA) permission.
 A clean boot hunt uses bloodhounds, rather than foxhounds, to follow human scent rather than animal scent.

 Suspected illegal activity or unauthorised trail hunting

 We sometimes get concerns from visitors that people in forests we manage may be breaking the law.